PDF download Download Article

 • Eden: “Paradise,” Hebrew origin.
 Also calls to mind the Garden of Eden from the Bible.

 • Gaia: “The Earth,” Greek origin.
-In Greek mythology, Gaia was the mother goddess and personification of the Earth.
+In Greek mythology, Gaia was the mother goddess and personification of the Earth, with a mythic, nurturing strength.[5]

 • Georgia: “Earth-worker” or “farmer,” Greek origin.